htefera/MLSystemsQualityEvaluation/README.md

 # Machine Learning Algorithms
   * We have chosen 8 classifiers from the Scikit-Learn , 8 from Spark ML and Keras Network
   * We select algorithms that are equally present in the libraries.
 That is they have the same mathematical formulation and the same or similar set of hyperparameters.
+  * Furthermore, the classifiers are popular among different ML users
 1. LinearSVC
 2. LogisticRegression
 3. DecisionTreeClassifier